-Physical Therapy can help make improvements in movement through LSVT BIG; and Speech Therapy can also help through LSVT LOUD.
+Physical and Occupational Therapy can help make improvements in movement through LSVT BIG; and Speech Therapy can also help through LSVT LOUD.

 What is Parkinson’s Disease?